msanchezalcon/lt2212-v19-a2/README.md

 From Asad Sayeed's statistical NLP course at the University of Gothenburg.

-My name: YOUR NAME HERE
+My name: MIRIAM SANCHEZ ALCON

-## Additional instructions

-Document here additional command-line instructions or other details you want us to know about running your code.

-## File naming convention

-(Delete this section if it's fairly obvious what output file was created with what parameters.)

 ## Results and discussion

 ### Vocabulary restriction.
+Top 50 words.
 (Write what you chose for the vocabulary restriction for output file (2), you can give a brief impressionistic justification for why in one sentence or less.)